 and its motion is constrained on the ellipse

 where $a$ is the semi-major axis and $\epsilon$ is the eccentricity of the ellipse.

-Of course, one could use elliptic coordinates to study this problem, however, such an analysis would be more cumbersome.
-Furthermore, it is worth reiterating that the Dirac method can be applied to restrict the motion on any shape defined by $f(x,y)=0$, making it more general.
-The problem considered in this subsection truly underscores the advantage of the HDNNs over traditional numerical solvers as tt will become evident that both the LSODA and RK45 methods struggle to restrict motion on the constrained manifold, even with a very dense time grid.
-In contrast, the orbits of the HDNN solutions remain on the constraint manifold over long times. { Furthermore, once trained, the HDNN predicts accurate orbits across a range of eccentricity values $\epsilon$ at inference time, offering a significant advantage over traditional solvers.}
+Although elliptic coordinates could be used to study this problem, such an approach would be more cumbersome.
+The Dirac method, by contrast, offers greater generality, as it can restrict motion to any shape defined by $f(x,y)=0$.
+This subsection highlights the clear advantage of HDNNs over traditional numerical solvers, as both LSODA and RK45 fail to confine motion on the constraint manifold, even with a dense time grid.
+In contrast, HDNN predictions maintain the orbits on the constraint manifold over long times. { Furthermore, once trained, the HDNN predicts accurate orbits across a range of eccentricity values $\epsilon$ at inference time, offering a significant advantage over traditional solvers.}

-In this particular example the primary constraint function is
+In this particular example the primary constraint function is:

 Repeating the analysis of the previous subsection, we find the following secondary Pfaffian constraint and total Hamiltonian:

 where